Caprice-Linux/caprice-linux.github.io/faq.markdown

 * __Is there any plans for dropping `systemd`__?

 Of course.
 As _Caprice Linux_ has nothing to do with any other projects, we have some plans to change the init system.
 But, for now, Caprice will be shipped with `systemd`.

+For now, _NetBSD_ init system works besides `systemd` and we hugely suggest it for installing services.

 * __How can I contribute to _Caprice Linux_?__